Lasagna soup has all the comfort flavors of lasagna without the work!

 How to Make Lasagna Soup

-- Brown ground Italian sausage, onion & garlic in a large stockpot.
+- Brown meat with onion and garlic in a large stockpot.

 - Add broth ingredients and simmer (per the recipe below).

-- Add pieces of lasagna noodles and simmer until tender.
+- Add lasagna pieces and simmer until tender.

-- Stir in spinach and rest a few minutes.
+- Stir in spinach and allow soup to rest a few minutes before serving.

-If you’d prefer, this soup can be cooked in the slow cooker too.
+If you’d prefer, this soup can be cooked in the slow cooker.

-- Keep leftover soup in a sealed container in the refrigerator for up to 4 days.
+- Keep leftover lasagna soup in a covered container in the refrigerator for up to 4 days.
 Reheat on the stovetop and add fresh pasta, if desired.

 Did your family love this Lasagna Soup?
 Be sure to leave a comment and a rating below!